shiofreecss/Gosei-Play/docs/BOARD_SIZES.md

 # Board Sizes and Specifications

-This document details the supported board sizes, their star points (hoshi), and time requirements in Gosei Play.
+This document details the supported board sizes, their star points (hoshi), and recommended time settings in Gosei Play.

 ## Board Size Overview